Professional wrestling weight classes: Mexico

 No other professional wrestling promotions have made such an extensive use of weight classes as some located in Mexico.
 The lucha libre style is highly prominent in Mexico and makes extensive use of high spots and a fast, sometimes frantic, pace that suits physically smaller wrestlers.
 As a result, most of the top professional wrestling stars in Mexico are lighter than those in many American promotions.
 Whereas the few American promotions and governing bodies, such as the National Wrestling Alliance, have what would be termed a Cruiserweight, Light Heavyweight or Junior Heavyweight division, several Mexican wrestling promotions have multiple weight classes.

 Mexican pro wrestling championships determined by weight class

 Japan

 As with Mexico, non-heavyweight wrestling championships have risen to prominence in a number of Japanese wrestling promotions.
-Unlike Mexico, however, and more in line with most promotions in the United States, most Japanese wrestling companies generally have a secondary singles and, in some cases, a tag team championship geared to the Cruiserweight/Junior Heavyweight/Light Heavyweight weight division rather than multiple weight divisions.
+Unlike Mexico, however, and more in line with most promotions in the United States, most Japanese wrestling companies generally have a secondary singles and, in some cases, a tag team championship geared to the Cruiserweight/Junior Heavyweight/Light Heavyweight weight division rather than multiple weight divisions; lower weight division belts are usually imported from Mexico, as in the case of the UWA titles.